 Taisha Mitchell has education in plant ecology and sustainable agriculture; and has completed the Vancouver Island University Riparian Area Regulation course.
 Taisha has developed eradication strategies for invasive plant species.
 Taisha conducts vegetation and wildlife surveys, soil and stream assessments, and oversees environmental and agricultural aspects of construction and pipeline work.
 She is a certified electrofishing crew supervisor.
 Taisha participates in field site investigations, data analysis and provides assistance with report preparation.

-Lynn Chisholm is a Registered Nurse with a BScN and holds a Master of Public Health (MPH) from the University of Liverpool School of Medicine.
+Lynn Chisholm is a Registered Nurse and holds a BScN (University of Toronto) and a Master of Public Health (MPH) from the University of Liverpool, England School of Medicine.

 Lynn provides office administration, and manages health, safety and environmental (HSE) matters such as ISNetworld, eRailSafe, Gold Shovel, etc. She is the Company contact person for HSE policy matters.
 Lynn is the senior editor of McTavish professional reports.

-Lynn has been a Registered Nurse in various line and supervisory roles in the fields of primary care, occupational health and public health for more than 30 years.
-She provided hands-on nursing duties, and staff supervision and management in several First Nations health facilities in northeastern BC.
-Lynn continues to provide home and community care services and community health services to a small local First Nation.
+Lynn has been a Registered Nurse in various line and supervisory roles in the fields of primary care, occupational health and public health for almost 40 years.
+In her role as a Federal civil servant (nursing) Lynn provided hands-on nursing duties, staff supervision and management for First Nations communities in the geographic north of BC.
+Lynn retired from the Federal Government in 2014, but returned to active duty to provide hands-on home and community care services and community health services to a small local First Nation.

 Alf Hills is registered as a Professional Engineer in the Province of British Columbia and has over 35 years of international mine evaluation, development, start-up, operating, general management and board experience.